Keyboard shortcuts

 1. Unique IDs - Use descriptive, unique IDs for debugging

-2. Single Responsibility - Each task should do one thing well
+2. Single Responsibility - Each action should do one thing well

 3. Use temp_data - Store intermediate results in temp_data